 The Soniclear rack tom clamps/mounts are another important feature that defined the Saturn V. The company has eliminated the usual two parts of the clamp and spiked resin ball and combined them into one using this bracket.
 The company says it helps the toms to resonate rather than the hardware absorbing the drums’ energy.

 Generally, the Mapex Saturn V is an extremely beefy and robust piece of hardware, each weighing two kilos.
-With their design, they can fit a wide range of tube diameter, from 3/4- inch to more than 1-inch.
+With their design, they can fit a wide range of tube diameters, from 3/4- inch to more than 1-inch.
 They are also designed to help the user easily clamp them using only one hand, with the help of a spring.
 The springs hold the clap jaws open for the task.

 Another great feature worth mentioning is perhaps the recess within the clamp itself.
 This feature allows the spoked portion to fold into it easily, and hence, it does not take up a lot of space.